licky-licky/toji-no-miko-translations/docs/md/docs/~Okatana_with_Flowers_Shining_in_Full_Bloom_Chapte....md

 **Sonoko:** Ah.
 There's a message, on the Hero app on our phones...
 "Sensing a spiritual power"?
 **Sonoko:** ...Hmmmm, if the app is reacting to it, then maybe this could be, a piece of the Shinju-sama's power\~?
 **Tougou:** Then, when Mihono-chan came in contact with the Shinju-sama's power, her memories of us returned?
 **Mihono:** If that's what happened...
-Then, so long as we have these, we won't forget all of you\!?
+Then, so long as we have these, we won't forget all of you\!\?
 **Sonoko:** Mmm\~, I'd say there's a chance at least.
 We don't know how long the Shinju-sama's influence will go on for, so unless we collect a lot of them, it might not work.
 **Mihono:** Okay-, then I'm going to collect a whole bunch\!
 I'll beat all the aradama, and get them all\!
 Where there's a will, there's a way\!
 **Tougou:** We'll give you assistance.
 We only just managed to meet again, so it would be too sad for you to forget.